jwanglab/kunmixer/README.md

     ./fasttype <BAM> <BED> <REF FASTA>

-BAM: reads aligned to <REF FASTA> or '-' to read SAM format from the input stream
+BAM: reads aligned to &lt;REF FASTA&gt; or '-' to read SAM format from the input stream

 BED: list of variant positions to capture in BED format (like dbSNP's [discontinued] batch query results)